jessbennett/Hackernews-Clone/README.md

- A Graphql prima data model.
+ A Graphql Prisma data model.
 For all solutions.